 In addition to the aforementioned censure, Andrew Lowe has a prior customer complaint and several judgments/liens reflected on his FINRA BrokerCheck.

-If you or someone you know was a customer of Andrew Lowe and you experienced investment losses, please contact the Wolper Law Firm at 800.931.8452 to discuss your specific situation and the legal options available.
-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration.
+If you or someone you know was a customer of Andrew Lowe and you experienced investment losses, please contact the Wolper Law Firm, P.A. at 800.931.8452 to discuss your specific situation and the legal options available.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration.